 Not surprisingly, more and more people are choosing renewables and moving away from fossil fuels

-As of 2018, solar and wind energy represent only 3% of global energy.
+As of 2018, solar and wind energy account for only 3% of global energy.
 Most people don't think the future of fossil fuels is changing much, but that 3% is a nearly tenfold increase from a decade ago.
 Renewable energies today look a lot like the internet around 1996: little considered, but on the eve of a very rapid change.
 At this rate, by 2030 they will make up nearly a third of our energy balance and will trigger an even faster collapse in fossil fuel consumption.

 Go easy?
 Not even

-As the cost of renewable energy decreases, it makes more and more sense to shut down a coal-fired power plant (even a functioning one) and replace it with solar power, or to demolish a gas-powered car or truck and buy an electric one.
+As the cost of renewable energy drops, it makes more and more sense to shut down a coal-fired power plant (even a functioning one) and replace it with solar power, or scrap a gas-powered car or truck and buy an electric one.
 We are approaching the point of no return.
 Last year, for example, PacifiCorp, a major power company in several US states, has announced that it will close 20 to 24 coal plants (a few decades before expected retirement) by replacing them with 7 gigawatts of renewable energy.